ycraaron/nodejs-react-framework/readme.md

 # Introduction
 As is specified in code chanllenge, the website implement the basic functionality requirements.
 Thanks for taking time going through this document.
-This is my first React + Node.js web application I have ever built.
+Since I didn't have any experience related to React and Node.js programming, this is my first Full-stack React + Node.js web application I have ever built.
 Your advice would be precious to me to make improvements.

 ## Design
 The whole web application follows the standard MVC pattern and have RESTful API.